Eurydia/notes-on-clean-programming-language/docs/PDT P Real Number Type.md

 Real numbers are represented by 64 bits values.

-For built-in functions and operations on real number type, see [[APX A StdReal]] module.
+For built-in functions and operations on real number type, see [[StdReal]] module.

 ## Real Number Type Declaration